TIY-Austin-Front-End-Engineering/Curriculum/intro.md

 - Absences and timeliness - You can miss up to 4 lectures; after that, your enrollment in career support is forfeit.
 I don't recommend missing any, as we will be moving very fast!
 This is to help with expectations: I show up, you show up, we all show up --- and kick ass! :-) Also, please show up on time.
 We count 2 lates as an absence.
 All I ask for is general respect of the crew and class so that we can learn without constant hiccups and interruptions!

-- Late or incomplete homework - Your homework is due by 9 AM on the assigned day.
+- Late or incomplete homework - Your homework is due by 12 midnight on the assigned day.
 After that, it is late.
 If you miss homework assignments, come talk to me, because I know problems and emergencies can happen.
 However, you will be required to make up for late/incomplete assignments, so don't fall behind!
 I would rather see a solid attempt on time than a complete assignment late.
 Solid attempts are not considered late!

 - Honor - You are expected to do your own work.
 If you don't, why are you here?
 You should use all resources available to you, including open-source code, but copy and pasting open-source code is prohibited: you should use it only for inspiration or as a library in a bigger project.
 Copying homework is taken very seriously and can result in forfeiting career support.